zxc916684603/ecs/intl.en-US/User Guide/Cloud disks/Resize cloud disks/Increase system disk size.md

 3. Select the target region.
 4. Find the instance for which to change the system disk and click its instance ID to go to the Instance Details page.
 5. Follow these steps to create a snapshot of the system disk:
-    1. In the left-side navigation pane, click **Instance Disks**.
+    1. In the left-side navigation pane, click **Disks**.
     2. Locate the required system disk and then, in the **Actions** column, click **Create Snapshot**.

-        **Note:** For more information about the limits or note for creating a snapshot, see [create snapshots](reseller.en-US/User Guide/Snapshots/Create snapshots.md#).
+        **Note:** For more information about the limits or note for creating a snapshot, see [create snapshots](reseller.en-US/User Guide/Snapshots/Create a snapshot.md#).

 6. Follow these steps to create a custom image by using the snapshot:
     1. In the left-side navigation pane, click **Instance Snapshots** to check the creation status and progress.
 When the progress is 100% and the status is **Success**, go to the **Actions** column and click **Create Custom Image**.